Sweet 16 primer: All eyes on Peacocks after wild 1st weekend

 Friday-Sunday

-The Peacocks (21-11) will face No. 3 seed Purdue or No. 6 Texas.
-This group of New Jersey toughs won’t be intimidated.
+The Peacocks (21-11) will face No. 3 seed Purdue (29-7), and this group of New Jersey toughs won’t be intimidated by the Boilermakers’ considerable size advantage.

 ”Everybody keeps saying we can’t do that, we can’t do that, we don’t have this and we don’t have that,” coach Shaheen Holloway said. ”We got heart.
 That’s what matters.”